Funding

 Progress reports (continuing projects) due.

-Applications assessed by SAGIT.
-Applicants notified of results of application by the end of March.
+Applications assessed.
+Applicants notified of results by the end of March.

 1 JUL